 We also spent an extra day in Munich to do some sightseeing.
 I highly recommend a visit to Nymphenburg Palace, an opulent estate with multiple residences and serene grounds.
 The Munich Residenz is another lavish building with state rooms and several museums.

-The famous Neuschwanstein Castle is a popular day trip from Munich.
+If you can spend 3 days in Munich (or more), I also suggest adding a day trip to the famous Neuschwanstein Castle.
 However, you can’t use your German Rail Pass to get there, and the trip involves multiple modes of public transit.

 Luckily, there are a number of day trip operators that run tours to Neuschwanstein from Munich, making it easy to visit the place that inspired Disney’s Cinderella Castle.

 Munich is a big city with tons of hotel options.
 We chose to stay at Hotel Mirabell for two nights because of the price and proximity to the train station.
 Although it’s a 15 minute walk to the main market, it’s a short 5 minute walk to the Tollwood winter festival.

 My favorite Germany travel booksUse these travel guides to discover more Germany destinations and travel tips: